 The Radio Observatory of Jicamarca and its radar have motivated the development of technology in the country, says the Minam.
 This has allowed IGP scientists to develop other instruments such as systems for monitoring huaicos, rainfall, volcanoes, and others, for taking forecasts in the field of agriculture, telecommunications (antennas), and precautions for disaster risk management.

-The experience of the IGP experts and the most modern technology have allowed the development of projects related to the construction of atmospheric and meteorological radars for the study of winds and rainfall in the lower atmosphere and the implementation of radars to monitor the surface of areas at risk of landslides, among others.
+The experience of the IGP experts and the most modern technology has allowed the development of projects related to the construction of atmospheric and meteorological radars for the study of winds and rainfall in the lower atmosphere and the implementation of radars to monitor the surface of areas at risk of landslides, among others.